PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 slightly decreased from where it was pre-invasion.)
-The extent of Zelenskyy’s increase relative to Putin’s reinforces the contrast between their communication strategies: While the start of the invasion coincided with a transformation in Zelenskyy’s messaging, things have been far less dramatic for Putin’s press releases.
+The extent of Zelenskyy’s increase relative to Putin’s reinforces the contrast between their communication strategies: While the start of the invasion coincided with a transformation in Zelenskyy’s messaging, the situation was far less dramatic on Putin’s side.

 <br>